thelia/memo-book/src/02-install.md

 http://yourdomain.tld/[/subdomain_if_needed]/install

-For example, I have thelia downloaded at http://thelia.net and my vhost is correctly configured, I have to reach this address :
+For example, I have thelia downloaded at http://thelia.net and my vhost is correctly configured, I have to go to this address :

 http://thelia.net/install